dp250f/Open-Gas-Truck/3D-Printed/README.md

   * 300°c capable hot-end
   * Heated bed
 * High quality Carbon-Fiber filled PA6 filament (I used Polymaker Polymide CF-PA6)
-* Access to a laser cutting service such as send-cut-send
-* A T6, 6.1, 6.2, or 6.3 you don't mind sacrificing to the gas truck gods :-)
-* Lots of patience and some hacking skillz

-### Tools
-* Printer for printing out chassis modification template
-* Center-punch
-* Cordless drill
-* 3mm and stepped drill bits
-* Countersinking bit
-* High quality 3mm x 0.5mm tap and tap wrench
-* Jigsaw with metal cutting blade
-* Assorted files (round and flat)

 ## Authors